 There are a few terms you may know before you visit an independent comic book store for the first time.

-A graphic novel is also a standalone comic book that is not usually a part of a series.
-I think of comic books as short stories and graphic novels as, well, a novel–illustrated, of course.
-In fact, novels have been “translated” into graphic form (more about this in the Graphic Novels section below).
+- A graphic novel is also a standalone comic book that is not usually a part of a series.
+I think of comic books as short stories and graphic novels as, well, a novel that is illustrated, of course.
+In fact, novels have been “translated” into graphic form.
+(More information in the Graphic Novels section below).

 - Twilight: The Graphic Novel, Vol. 1 (Twilight: The Graphic Novel, #1)

 - A Game of Thrones: The Graphic Novel, Volume One

 - King Lear By William Shakespeare.
 Adapted by Ian Pollock